 Calculation method and transaction dataset for SWESTR

-The Riksbank daily receives information from monetary policy counterparties on their transactions on the money market.
-Data for the transactions that lead to unsecured deposits in Swedish kronor from the banking day concerned to the next forms the basis of the calculation of the reference rate SWESTR (Swedish krona Short Term Rate).
+Each banking day the Riksbank receives information from monetary policy counterparties on their transactions on the money market the previous banking day.
+Data for the transactions that lead to unsecured deposits in Swedish kronor from the trade date to the next banking day forms the basis of the calculation of the reference rate SWESTR (Swedish krona Short Term Rate).
 The robustness of the transaction dataset is checked, after which the extreme values of the dataset are trimmed.
 If all the robustness requirements are met, SWESTR is calculated as a volume-weighted mean value.
 If the requirements are not met, the interest rate is calculated using an alternative method.

 Test period for SWESTR

 SWESTR shall reflect an underlying market, which is defined as the Swedish overnight market in Swedish kronor (SEK).
-As SWESTR is transaction-based, a dataset is needed from this market, consisting of actual transactions.
+As SWESTR is transaction-based, a dataset consisting of actual transactions is needed from this market.

 The transaction dataset used to calculate SWESTR is taken from the reports submitted by the Riksbank’s monetary policy counterparties.

 Only uncollateralised transactions are used for the calculation of SWESTR.
 In addition to this, the transaction dataset for SWESTR has the following characteristics: